sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Learnt about how to use pytorch loss and optimizer calss
 * Also understood how to initilize our on layers
 * This is one the the most important lecture of the pytorch training

+### Day 12: Pytorch based Linear and Logistic Regression
+* Learnt about different loss functions for both linear and logistic regrassion
+* Learnt about using datasets from sklearn to use for basic machine learning application